Teen Dream: Background and recording

+Promotion and release

+"Used to Be" was released as the lead single from Teen Dream on October 21, 2008.
+"Norway" was released on the band's website as a free download on November 17, 2009, as the second single from the album.
+A 7-inch single of it, which includes "Baby" as its B-side, was also released.
+The full album was leaked onto the Internet a few days after the release of "Norway".
+A four-track EP for "Zebra", the album's third single, was released on April 17, 2010, as a Record Store Day exclusive.
+Teen Dream released on January 26, 2010, through Sub Pop.
+It was released internationally, through Bella Union in Europe, Mistletone Records in Australia, and Arts & Crafts in Mexico.
+The album was also released as a CD with an accompanying DVD featuring visualizers for each of the album's tracks.

+The album debuted 43 on the Billboard 200 with 13,000 copies sold in its first week.
+It has sold a total of 140,000 copies as of May 2012.
+As of April 2012 Teen Dream has sold 21,000 vinyl copies in United States according to Nielsen Soundscan.
+The song "Take Care" was used for the soundtrack of the 2020 film Chemical Hearts, in the film and during the end credits.
+The song "Silver Soul" was sampled in Kendrick Lamar's song Money Trees from his 2012 album Good Kid, M.A.A.D.
+City.

 Critical reception

 Teen Dream received critical acclaim.
 Review aggregator Metacritic, which collates reviews from various publications, indicates a score of 82 out of 100 from 35 professional critics, indicating "universal acclaim".
+Aggregator AnyDecentMusic? gave it 7.8 out of 10, based on their assessment of the critical consensus.

 Many reviews commented on the change in sound including BBC Music, who stated that "the most unmistakeable sound on Teen Dream is that of a band truly finding its own voice".
 Several publications focused on Victoria Legrand's vocals, with Jody Rosen of Rolling Stone complimenting Legrand's "dusky torch singing" and The Boston Phoenix praising her voice as "coiling like smoke in the arches of the church".
 Robert Christgau, writing in MSN Music, selected "Lover of Mine" and "Norway" as highlights and awarded the album an honorable mention rating.
 In a negative review, Tom Hughes of The Guardian felt that Teen Dream is "carefully, even beautifully arranged", but nonetheless "oddly icy and melodically a little ineffectual".
 Audra Schroeder of The Austin Chronicle called the album "solid" but felt that it was "not Beach House's masterpiece," quipping that the duo "still got some gold dust to kick up".

 Accolades

-Commercial performance

-The album debuted 43 on the Billboard 200 with 13,000 copies sold in its first week.
-It has sold a total of 140,000 copies as of May 2012.
-As of April 2012 Teen Dream has sold 21,000 vinyl copies in United States according to Nielsen Soundscan.

-The song Take Care was used for the soundtrack of Chemical Hearts, during the end credits.